Digital-Learning-Hub-Luxemburg/TrainerUserGuide/README.md

 **Task**

-Opening, completing and submitting the forms needed to carry out the Request.
+Filling in and submitting the forms needed to carry forward the Request.

 <!-- 1.3 -->
 ## Requests and Tasks